Want to take quizzes and track your credits?

 Conflict of Interest Disclosures: Dr Kim receives compensation for his role as team cardiologist for the Atlanta Falcons.
 No other disclosures were reported.

 Additional Contributions: This Viewpoint is endorsed by the American College of Cardiology Sports and Exercise Cardiology Section.
-In addition, the Section acknowledges contributions from Aaron L. Baggish, MD (Massachusetts General Hospital, Boston); Michael S. Emery, MD (Indiana University School of Medicine, Indianapolis); Benjamin D. Levine, MD (University of Texas Southwestern Medical Center, Dallas); and Mathew W. Martinez, MD (Atlantic Health System, Morristown, New Jersey).
+In addition, the Section acknowledges contributions from Aaron L. Baggish, MD (Massachusetts General Hospital, Boston); Michael S. Emery, MD (Indiana University School of Medicine, Indianapolis); Benjamin D. Levine, MD (University of Texas Southwestern Medical Center, Dallas); and Matthew W. Martinez, MD (Atlantic Health System, Morristown, New Jersey).
 These individuals were not compensated for their effort and contributed to all recommendations put forth in this expert consensus document

 You currently have no searches saved.